hafybufya/GenshinCharactersOrganiser/README.md

 # GenshinCharactersOrganiser

+[Trying to check if I can merge changes into main branch]

 This project complied all characters that users input from Genshin.
 This was created and submitted for my final Fundamental of Programming Assignment Year1.